Data sovereignty

 APACTokyojp.babysea.aiapi.jp.babysea.ai

-Each region operates its own database, authentication, and storage infrastructure.
+Each region operates its own database, authentication, storage, cache, and analytics infrastructure.
 There is no cross-region data synchronization.
 Your data stays in the region you selected at sign-up.
+The third-party providers powering these layers are listed in the List of subprocessors.

 2. Edge compute